saideep-arikontham/Real-time-2D-Object-Recognition/README.md

 - `N or n`: To create or add to training dataset.
 I already have a training dataset in the repository (features/training_features.csv).
 Code modifications have to be made to use your own objects and training data.
 - `S or s`: To save the predictions to respective csv file. decision_tree_results.csv for Decision tree classification method and scaled_euclidean_results.csv for Nearest neighbot method.
 Given there are objects, you can simply create your own results data without any code modification.
 - `q`: To stop the program.

+More information about the internal implementation along with outputs is included in **Project3_Report.pdf**

 ---